 - Crown Prep makes no guarantees about the quality of the services provided and is not responsible for any claims, losses, damages, costs, or other obligations arising from the unauthorized use of the accounts.
-Crown Prep also denies any responsibility for the accuracy or quality of the information obtained through the account. - Any statement, accessible on the computer network or the Internet, is understood to be the author's individual point of view and not that of Crown Prep, its affiliates, or employees. - Account users are responsible for any losses sustained by Crown Prep or its affiliates, resulting from the account users' intentional misuse of the accounts.
+Crown Prep also denies any responsibility for the account; - Any statement, accessible on the computer network or the Internet, is understood to be the author's individual point of view and not that of Crown Prep, its affiliates, or employees. - Account users are responsible for any losses sustained by Crown Prep or its affiliates, resulting from the account users' intentional misuse of the accounts.